WebAssembly/module-linking/proposals/module-types/Explainer.md

 9. Data Section

-The distinction between the Module and ModuleCode Sections is the same as the distinction between the Function and Code Sections: the Module section declares the module types of each nested module while the ModuleCode section provides the definition of each module.
-Module definitions in the ModuleCode section are decoded with the same [`module` binary format production] that decodes top-level modules, making `module` a recursive production.
+The distinction between the Module and ModuleCode Sections is the same as the distinction between the Function and Code Sections: the Module Section declares the module types of each nested module while the ModuleCode Section provides the definition of each module.
+Module definitions in the ModuleCode Section are decoded with the same [`module` binary format production] that decodes top-level modules, making `module` a recursive production.
 As with functions, splitting module types from definitions allows all modules to be decoded, validated and